-Fields of Study: Late Antique and Early Medieval Europe, Early Medieval Religion
+Fields of Study: Early Medieval Europe, Late Antiquity, History of Religion

 Advisor: Helmut Reimitz

 Molly Lester studies late antique and early medieval Europe, with a focus on the history of Christianity.

 Molly is interested in Christian debates about orthodoxy, Christian interpretations of the relationship between religious practice and belief, and early medieval compilation and implementation of canon law.
 Her dissertation traces attempts to define and actualize Christian orthodoxy throughout the shifting religious landscape of sixth- and seventh-century Visigothic Iberia.
 Using diverse sources such as church councils, theological and pastoral texts, and liturgy, she explores Visigothic Christian anxieties about correct practice, first in the face of rival 'heretical' Christian groups and later in debates over divergent practice within the 'orthodox' community.